-USB CDC Driver
+USB CDC Driver for Windows

 The Zebra CDC driver is a self-contained driver recommended for installation when a Zebra Scanner must be used in USB CDC host mode.

 CDC driver version 2.15.05 provides functionality on Windows XP but will prompt with a warning message as Microsoft no longer recertifies drivers for the Windows XP operating system.

 The Windows 10 native CDC driver included in the Windows 10 operating system supports Zebra scanners and should be used to provide CDC functionality in the Windows 10 environment.

 Zebra Scanner CDC drivers are currently in the process of being re-certified for SHA-2 encryption on 32 and 64bit Windows 7 and Windows 8.1.
 Until new CDC drivers are released, use the following workaround procedures if necessary:

 1. If installation of the CDC driver on 32bit Windows 7 or Windows 8.1 produces a ‘Windows can’t verify the publisher of this driver software’ warning message, click the ‘Install this driver software anyway’ option.
 If the scanner is set to ‘USB CDC Virtual COM port’ mode, most often the driver will create a virtual COM port that functions as expected.